yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/installation/install-tyk-heroku.md

 latest: digest: sha256:d67b8f55d729bb56e06fe38e17c2016a36f2edcd4f01760c0e62a13bb3c9ed38 size: 1781
 ```

-Inspect logs (`heroku logs -a infinite-plains-14949`) to check that deployment went well, also the node should be registered by the dashboard in "System Management" -> "Nodes and Licenses" section.
+Inspect the logs (`heroku logs -a infinite-plains-14949`) to check that deployment was successful, also the node should be registered by the Dashboard in "System Management" -> "Nodes and Licenses" section.

 You're ready to follow the guide on [creating and managing your APIs][15] with this Heroku deployment.

-> Note: to use the [geographic log distribution][17] feature in the dashboard please supply the GeoLite2 DB in the `gateway` directory, uncomment the marked line in `Dockerfile.web` and set the `analytics_config.enable_geo_ip` setting (or `TYK_GW_ANALYTICSCONFIG_ENABLEGEOIP` env var) to `true`.
+> Note: to use the [geographic log distribution][17] feature in the Dashboard please supply the GeoLite2 DB in the `gateway` directory, uncomment the marked line in `Dockerfile.web` and set the `analytics_config.enable_geo_ip` setting (or `TYK_GW_ANALYTICSCONFIG_ENABLEGEOIP` env var) to `true`.

 ## <a name="gateway-plugins"></a> Gateway Plugins

-In order to enable [rich plugins][16] for the gateway, please set the following Heroku config option to either `python` or `lua` depending on the type of plugins used:
+In order to enable [rich plugins][16] for the Gateway, please set the following Heroku config option to either `python` or `lua` depending on the type of plugins used:
 ```{.copyWrapper}
 heroku config:set TYK_PLUGINS="python" -a infinite-plains-14949
 ```